-An Elementary Provisional Certificate is the initial document which allows you to teach in the State of Michigan.
+An Elementary Standard Teaching Certificate is the initial document that allows you to teach in the State of Michigan.
 It is your "license" to teach at the elementary level.
 Candidates must have successfully completed all academic and professional studies coursework requirements, student teaching, and the Michigan Test for Teacher Certification (M.T.T.C.) in Elementary Education.
 In addition, students will need to complete First Aid and adult & child CPR training from the American Red Cross, American Heart Association, Medic First Aid, or American Safety and Health Institute.
-Certification of training in these areas will be required and must be valid at the time the SVSU Admissions and Certification Office recommends you for a Michigan Teaching Certificate.
+Certification of training in these areas will be required and must be valid at the time you apply for your Michigan Standard Teaching Certificate.
 Please refer to the Michigan Department of Education website for a complete list of approved courses offered by these CPR and first aid providers.

 Elementary/Special Education certification includes:

-An elementary provisional teaching certificate is valid for a maximum of six years.
+An elementary Standard Teaching Certificate is valid for a maximum of six years.
 During this time, you should begin to work on the requirements to obtain a Professional Education Certificate.

-Upon completion of all requirements and recommendation for teacher certification, your academic record at SVSU will be deactivated.
+Upon completion of all requirements and recommendations for teacher certification, your academic record at SVSU will be deactivated.
 If you plan to pursue a new plan of study, you will need to apply for readmission to the University.
-Please contact the SVSU College of Education Admissions and Certification Office directly at 989.964.4057 (option #1) for complete details or go to the College of Education Certification website.

 Gilbertson Hall, North 275